Omni-guides/Tuxborn/EmissariesReadMe.md

 **Emissaries of Tux -  Deck:** This profile aims for a locked 40FPS experience on the Steam Deck.
 Comes with part of the CS set-up.

-**Emissaries of Tux - CS:** Same as Deck, but with all the CS addons that are released at this point in time.This profile is for more powerful PCs.
+**Emissaries of Tux - CS:** Same as Deck, but with all the CS addons that are released at this point in time.
+This profile is for more powerful PCs.

+**Emissaries of Tux - CS lite:** A profile in between Deck and CS.

 **Emissaries of Tuxborn – ENB:** Replaces CS with Ambrosia ENB, where this one or CS will run better will be system dependent.